b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sc(s)
 ```

-Congratulations, now the value stored in the box (I mean variable `x`) is `2`.
+Congratulations, now the value stored in the box (I mean variable `x`) is `2`
+(the previous value is gone).

-Sometimes (usually I do this inside of functions, see upcoming
+Sometimes (usually I do this inside of functions, see
 @sec:julia_language_functions) you may see variables written like that

 ```jl